jagermi3ster/The-Pentagon/_posts/2022-11-8- Final Test Blog.md

 I learned some functions during the test and learned wht is necessary and what isn't necessary.
 I learned a little bit about binary and how 0 in four bit is actually 0000 and 1 is 0001, then the ones keep shifting over in a way.

 - Think some of the functions taught me the way code goes back and forth through the lines of code.

+- I think this test also taught me that organization in computer science is very important.
+I can get confusing when the lines get overcomplicated when it the code could be condensed.